GradVizor/URDFs/README.md

 This repository contains URDFs (Unified Robot Description Format) and associated files for various robotics projects.
 The folders are organized to support both ROS 1 and ROS 2 environments.

 # Folder Structure
-1) ROS_descriptions
+1) ROS_descriptions :-

 This folder includes URDFs and necessary files for projects using ROS 1.

-a) two_wheel_drive_description
-Contains .xacro files, launch files, configuration and mesh files for two-wheel drive robots.
+a) "two_wheel_drive_description" contains .xacro files, launch files, configuration and mesh files for two-wheel drive robots.

-b) four_wheel_drive_description
-Contains .xacro files, launch files, configuration and mesh files for four-wheel drive robots.
+b) "four_wheel_drive_description" contains .xacro files, launch files, configuration and mesh files for four-wheel drive robots.

-2) ROS2_descriptions
+2) ROS2_descriptions :-

 This folder includes URDFs and necessary files for projects using ROS 2.

-a) two_wheel_drive_description
-Contains .xacro files, launch files, configuration and mesh files for two-wheel drive robots.
+a) "two_wheel_drive_description" contains .xacro files, launch files, configuration and mesh files for two-wheel drive robots.

-b) four_wheel_drive_description
-Contains .xacro files, launch files, configuration and mesh files for four-wheel drive robots.
+b) "four_wheel_drive_description" contains .xacro files, launch files, configuration and mesh files for four-wheel drive robots.

 # Contents

 Each subfolder includes:

-1).xacro files: XML Macro files that simplify the process of creating URDFs.
+1) xacro files: XML Macro files that simplify the process of creating URDFs.

 2) Launch files: To easily start and test the robot descriptions in a simulated environment.